fenetdiriba/fenetdiriba/README.md

 ### 🤝 Get In Touch

-I'm always open to discussing new opportunities, collaborating on projects, or sharing coding tips.
+I'm always open to discussing new opportunities, collaborating on projects, or chatting.

 * 📧 **Email:** fenetsolomon87@gmail.com